-pre ; pos = spr i.e. pre prc : pre ; pos post poc = mpr.

-and the semicolon is not "located" in a body of a procedure declarations (we skip a formal definition of "location").
-Intuitively, cuts identify "global" semicolons in metaprograms.
-Note that we do not exclude cuts through class declarations or structured instructions, but we exclude cuts though procedure bodies.
+- (1) head = pre prc: and tail = spr post poc - (2) head = pre prc : spr1 and tail = spr2 post poc such that head ; tail = mpr - (3) head = pre prc : spr and tail = post poc and the semicolon is not "located" in a body of a procedure declarations (we skip a formal definition of "location").
+Intuitively, cuts identify such places in the "global" part of a metaprogram, where we can insert without violating the syntactic correctness of mpr.
+Note that we do not exclude cuts in class declarations or structured instructions, but we exclude cuts in procedure bodies.